alme197112/asd-and-Rizzo.github.io/NotGoodTFS.md

 - TFS is integerated into shell, but has no icon.
 Git and Svn has - so easy to find menu entry.

+- We have team.
+They create many shelvesets and submit these to reviewer in other team, creating big unmergable big ball of mood.
+Shelveset hell.
+In git we do fork for team with several branches for features team works.
+Commits and pushes are done, back merges from mainline.
+When it time to review by external team these are given branch with cohesive already merged feature.

 [TFS]: https://en.wikipedia.org/wiki/Team_Foundation_Server